exercism/python/docs/TOOLS.md

 [Code analyzer](https://docs.spyder-ide.org/current/panes/pylint.html#using-the-code-analyzer) - An integrated tool for analyzing your code, detecting bad practices, and catching bugs before you run your program.
 You can also configure it to only catch [PEP 8](https://www.python.org/dev/peps/pep-0008/) violations.

 [Debugging](https://docs.spyder-ide.org/current/panes/debugging.html) - This tool will help you debug your code, it allows you to set a `breakpoint` on a line.
-The debugging tool will then let you go through your python code and quickly notice where it goes wrong.
+The debugging tool will then let you go through your Python code and quickly notice where it goes wrong.

 [Variable Explorer](https://docs.spyder-ide.org/current/panes/variableexplorer.html) - This tool is really useful in combination with the debugger.
 It allows you to view all the active variables in your code and it even allows editing of the values inside those variables.